Explore Our Garden Wildlife Blog

 Reproduction in badgers involves a phenomenon called “delayed implantation”.
 Badgers mate at any time of the year but the embryo does not implant into the womb and start growing until the winter.
 This means that all cubs are born at the same time of year – mostly from January to March.
 Litter sizes can range from one to five although two or three cubs are most common.
 The new-born badger cubs are covered in grey silky hairs and usually the facial stripes are already visible.
 Weighing between 75-130g, their eyes remain closed for about 5 weeks.
 Feeding on their mother’s milk, they remain within the sett until they are at least eight and sometimes nine or ten weeks old.
 Almost all badger cubs will be weaned by the beginning of July although they may continue to be dependent on, and sometimes accompany their mother whilst foraging, for some time.

 Several categories of setts have been identified in the UK.
-Every badger group has one Main sett which is occupied continuously and is used for breeding purposes.
-Other types of setts are Annex and Subsidiary – they are normally close to the Main sett but not necessarily in use all the time, and Outlying setts which are rarely used and are often taken over by foxes and even rabbits.
+Every badger group has one main sett, which is occupied continuously and is used for breeding purposes.
+Other types of setts are annex and subsidiary – they are normally close to the main sett, but not necessarily in use all the time.
+Outlying setts are rarely used and are often taken over by foxes and even rabbits.

 Badgers are creatures of habit, living in a social group (or family) which occupies a territory.
 This territory may include your garden and depending on where you live could include many neighbouring gardens and other sites, or surrounding fields and woods if you live in the country.
 Badgers are one of the best liked British mammals.
 Watching them in your garden foraging for food, can give great pleasure and be educational for younger members of the family.
 The badgers will also naturally remove some harmful creatures which may otherwise damage your vegetables, fruits or flowers.